 Fostering Community by Creating

 Over the last century, as Washington University grew in stature, the on-campus residential areas were less than a preferred choice for undergraduates.
 Mackey Mitchell was engaged, along with Clayco, to reimagine and create an entirely new experience for on-campus housing.
-The South 40 Housing and Dining project is a four-building village that transforms the South 40 neighborhood from a lackluster residential area into a vibrant, award-winning, living-learning community.
-A major goal for the 355,228 SF, $157 million, LEED Gold project was to define and create an attractive pedestrian “spine,” a vital axis carrying the neighborhood’s 3,300 students to the main Hilltop campus.
+The South 40 Housing and Dining project is a four-building village that transforms the South 40 neighborhood from a lackluster residential area into a vibrant, award-winning, living and learning community.
+A major goal for the 355,228-square-foot, $157 million, LEED Gold project was to define and create an attractive pedestrian “spine,” a vital axis carrying the neighborhood’s 3,300 students to the main Hilltop campus.

 As a leading collaborative design firm, Gensler utilizes architectural design reflective of its knowledge for how people and organizations use and experience place and space.
 Gensler has teamed with us on the most complex developments in the country, including the Reinsurance Group of America (RGA) Headquarters.

 A two-building campus set on a natural site in Chesterfield, Missouri, the Reinsurance Group of America Global Headquarters is an interactive workplace that accommodates the needs for flexibility and growth appropriate to a Fortune 500 company.
 The design reflects the mathematical work of the actuary, one of RGA’s business units, by manipulating a pattern of glass on two simple office buildings over an amenity base that mediates the site’s complex 70-foot slope.
 That slope allows the majority of the campus’ parking to be hidden underground, increasing the usable area for another expansion phase.
 Clayco-Gensler incorporated state-of-the-art security features, a café seating 500 people, and a 2,500-square-foot fitness facility to enhance tenant satisfaction and workplace flexibility.